darlean-io/darlean.ts/base/README.md

 ## Applications

 When actors are created, grouped into suites and optionally packed into packages, it is necessary to instantiate an [ActorRunner](https://docs.darlean.io/latest/ActorRunner.html)
-(typically via a [ConfigRunnerBuilder](https://docs.darlean.io/latest/ConfigRunnerBuilder.html))to which the suites can be registered.
+(typically by means of a [ConfigRunnerBuilder](https://docs.darlean.io/latest/ConfigRunnerBuilder.html))to which the suites can be registered.
 The actor runner takes care of the networking and other administration required to make actors discoverable by other applications and to handle action requests to actors that it hosts (that is, that are part of suites that are registered to the runner).